Hopac/Hopac/Docs/Programming.md

   Alt.delay <| fun () -> printfn "B" ; Alt.always 2]
 ```

-In Hopac, picking the above alternative prints "A" and nothing else.
+In Hopac, picking the above alternative prints `A` and nothing else.
 In CML,
-the similar event would print both "A" and "B".
+the similar event would print both `A` and `B`.
 In other words, in the initial
 phase, Hopac evaluates alternatives *lazily*, while CML evaluates events
 *eagerly*.
 Hopac can therefore run more efficiently in cases where an
 alternative happens to be immediately available.